accountz-open/Accountz.com/install/install-baz-win.md

 3. Download the program from here:
    <https://github.com/accountz-open/download/releases/download/beta_21.07.09/baz_install_210709.zip>
 5. Open the zipped folder you just downloaded
-6. Drag the `baz` folder onto your desktop
+6. Drag the `baz` folder onto your desktop and open it
 7. Open the `bin` folder
 8. Double click on the relevant file to you:
    `runWin`